13chetan13/Web-Technologies-Lab/README.md

 ---

-## Week 2 – Layout with Nested Frames & CSS
+## Week 2 – Home Page with Nested Frames
 Designed a homepage layout using nested frames.
 The page is split into three sections:
 * **Title Frame:** Displays the name of the organization
 * **Navigation Frame:** A sidebar containing links to other pages